SlavSquatSuperstar/mayonez-engine-2d/README.md

 ### Sprite Art

-The demo game textures were pulled from GamesWithGabe's GitHub repositories or created in the program Piskel.
+The demo game textures were pulled from GamesWithGabe's GitHub repositories under the MIT license or created in the program Piskel.

 - [Geometry Dash Series](https://github.com/codingminecraft/GeometryDash): Repository by GamesWithGabe
 - [Mario LWJGL Series](https://github.com/codingminecraft/MarioYoutube): Repository by GamesWithGabe